Chuadanga

-Chuadanga (চুয়াডাঙ্গা) is a prosperous city in the western part of Bangladesh.
+Chuadanga (চুয়াডাঙ্গা) is a Town in western Bangladesh.
 It is the headquarters of Chuadanga Sadar Upazila and Chuadanga District.
-Chuadanga was the first capital of Bangladesh.
+Located on the Mathabhanga river, Chuadanga was the first capital of Bangladesh.
 It was the sub-district of Kushtia district & turned into a district in 1984.
-In 1862, the first railway station in Bangladesh was established in Chuadanga city.
-Chuadanga city is connected by rail and road across the country.
+In 1862, the first railway station in Bangladesh was established in Chuadanga Town.
+Chuadanga Town is connected by rail and road across the country.

+Demographics

+According to the 2022 Bangladesh census, Chuadanga Town had a population of 97,532.

+According to the 2011 Bangladesh census, Chuadanga Town had 20,472 households and a population of 85,786.
+15,303 (17.84%) were under 10 years of age.
+Chuadanga had a literacy rate (age 7 and over) of 61.72%, compared to the national average of 51.8%, and a sex ratio of 998 females per 1000 males.

 Education

 Victoria Jubilee Government High School, founded in 1880, and Chuadanga Government Girls' High School (1914) are notable secondary schools in Chuadanga.
+There are many secondary schools in Chuadanga like Chuadanga Academy, Rahela khatun Girls Academy.
 Chuadanga Govt.
-College is also notable higher educational institute in the district.
+College is a higher educational institute in the district.
 Which was founded in 1962.